rtgill82/nsis-printer/README.rst

 documented under `Driver INI File Documentation`_.
 If an error occurs ``0`` is returned and the error message remains on the stack.

-ConfigureRedMonPort
+ConfigureRedirectedPort
 ~~~~~~~~~~~~~~~~~~~

- Usage: ``${ConfigureRedMonPort} NAME COMMAND RET``
+ Usage: ``${ConfigureRedirectedPort} NAME COMMAND RET``

-Configures a RedMon port to redirect data to the specified command. ``NAME``
+Configures a redirected port to redirect data to the specified command.
-is the name of the port to configure, usually taking the form of ``RPT?``.
+``NAME`` is the name of the port to configure, usually taking the form of
-``COMMAND`` is the command to be executed when data is received by the port.
+``RPT?``.  ``COMMAND`` is the command to be executed when data is received by
-RedMon must have already been installed through some other means before this
+the port.
+RedMon must have already been installed through some other means
-function can be called.
-If an error occurs ``0`` is returned and the error
+before this function can be called.
+If an error occurs ``0`` is returned and
-message remains on the stack.
+the error message remains on the stack.

 Driver INI File Documentation
 -----------------------------